QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

 \section{Basic package usage---optimization of standard strategies}

-In this section we present the basic ways to use the package, that utilize high-level functions from \texttt{protocols} and \texttt{bounds} sub-packages.
-These functions allow the user to compute and bound the \acs{QFI} within three standard scenarios: single channel use, parallel and adaptive, by simply specifying the parameter encoding channel and the number of uses.
+In this section we present the basic ways to use the package that utilize high-level functions from \texttt{protocols} and \texttt{bounds} subpackages.
+These functions allow the user to compute and bound the \acs{QFI} within three standard scenarios: single-channel, parallel and adaptive strategies, by simply specifying the parameter-encoding channel and the number of uses.

-In the following subsections we will apply these methods to study the problem of phase estimation in presence of two paradigmatic decoherence models: dephasing (d) or amplitude damping (a).
+In the following subsections we will apply these methods to study the problem of phase estimation in the presence of two paradigmatic decoherence models: dephasing (d) or amplitude damping (a).